As ships approach from the West, they pass the majestic South Stack Lighthouse rising 60m above the sea.

 Distance to Town center: 0.8 km / 0.5 miles

 The Port of Holyhead is a 24 hours a day, deep water port.
-With an alongside depth of 10.5 metres, large cruise ships are easily accommodated at the new Cruise Terminal.
+With an alongside depth of 10.5 meters, large cruise ships are easily accommodated at the new cruise pier.
+Ships over 300 merters will be anchored.

 Printable map to take along.